Master’s in Addiction Counseling

 Course Description

 This is a supervised fieldwork experience under the supervision of a faculty member and an on-site clinical supervisor approved by the college or university.
-Documentation of a minimum requirement of 150 hours of counseling-related activities, which include 50 direct contact hours, is submitted directly to the college's Office of Field Experience for verification and tracking.
+Documentation of a minimum requirement of 150 hours of counseling-related activities, which include 50 direct contact hours, is submitted directly to the Lopes Activity Tracker for verification and tracking.
 Students may not progress to PCN-662A without the required amount of hours submitted and proper approval.
 State licensure requirements may mandate additional hours.
 Students must review and adhere to their state board's additional requirements.
 Practicum/field experience hours: 150.
 Prerequisites: Completion of all didactic coursework in the program; a GPA of 3.0 or better; and maintenance of student professional liability insurance in the amount of $1 million, $3 million.

 Course Description

 Students use this supervised practicum/internship experience to develop their counseling skills and to perform all the activities that a regularly employed professional counselor would be expected to perform in a supervised setting.
-The practicum/internship is performed under the supervision of a faculty member and an on-site clinical supervisor approved by the college or university.
-Documentation of 150 hours of counseling-related activities, which include 50 direct contact hours, is submitted directly to the college’s office of field experience for verification and tracking.
-Practicum hours: Addiction Counseling students, 150 total hours; Professional Counseling students, 600 total hours.
+The practicum/internship is performed under the supervision of an on-site clinical supervisor approved by the Office of Field Experience (OFE).
+Documentation of 150 hours of counseling-related activities, which include 50 direct contact hours, is submitted directly Lopes Activity Tracker for verification and tracking.
+Addiction Counseling students will need to complete 300 hours total, 150 total hours per course.
 State licensure requirements may mandate additional hours.
 Students must review and adhere to their state board's additional requirements.
 Practicum/field experience hours: 150.
-Prerequisites: PCN-622 or PCN-622A; a GPA of 3.0 or better; maintenance of student professional liability insurance in the amount of $1 million, $3 million; and college approval.
+Prerequisites: PCN-622A; a GPA of 3.0 or better; maintenance of student professional liability insurance in the amount of $1 million, $3 million; and college approval.

 Pursue a next-generation education with an online degree from Grand Canyon University.
 Earn your degree with convenience and flexibility with online courses that let you study anytime, anywhere.